Aarne Neeme (Australia), Acting -–Full-time (periodic)

 Gopalan Venu is Director of Natanakairali Research and Performing Centre for Traditional Arts and Artistic Director of the Kutiyattam Repertory Troupe.
 He received his training in Kutiyattam from Gurus Ammannur Madhava Chakyar and Ammannur Parameswara Chakyar in the traditional Gurukula System.
 He is active in the field of Kutiyattam as a performer, researcher and director.
 The nine-hour long Kutiyattam play, Sakuntala, which he directed has been presented in Italy, Switzerland, France and Japan.
 Venu has also written several books on the traditional art forms of Kerala.
 He was nominated as one of the four honorary directors of “World Theatre” along with eminent Swedish theatre director Peter Oskarson and Beijing opera master Ma Ke.
 In 2000, his brainchild, the International Acting Laboratory or Abhinaya Kalari, was inaugurated.
 Venu has Professional Certification in the Gurukula system (Guru status).
 The Gurukula system is recognised by UNESCO.

-Guillermo Roberto Angelelli (Argentina), Acting—Full-time (periodic)
+Guillermo Roberto Angelelli (Argentina), Acting and Movement —Full-time (periodic)

 Jane Margaret Gilmer is an experienced performer, teacher and director of theatre.
 She trained in the speech and drama techniques of Rudolf Steiner infused with the work of Michael Chekhov, at the Harkness Studio Sydney in the 1980s.
 Born in New Zealand, she has lived and worked with theatre internationally for most of her life.
 Most recently she spent the past 10 years teaching theatre in Singapore and lecturing at the National Institute of Education, an institute of the Nanyang Technological University.
 Jane performed with the Rose Theatre Company based in England for several years i n the 1990s touring international performances of Shakespeare and giving workshops.
 In 2008, Jane attained a diploma in Holistic Psychotherapy to deepen her pedagogical approach to teaching theatre.
 Her studies include the in-depth psychological work of C. G. Jung, particularly his work in psychological alchemy, and how this might be aligned with Steiner’s indications on Speech and Drama and Michael Chekov’s theatre technique.
 Currently, she is in the final stages of completing a book titledThe Alchemical Actor: Performing the Great Work to be published by Rodopi Press.
 Jane holds a B.A. in Theatre and Drama Studies and a PhD in Theatre from Murdoch University, Western Australia.